 RySG10: The term “Registry-side approach” should be defined in Guideline 13, and the recommendation should be reworded for clarification.
 Second and third paragraphs should be removed or moved to a separate section and change “must” to “should” or “may” to make it an advisory.

-RySG10 Analysis: This guideline has been rewordedwith second and third paragraphs removed.
-The guideline is divided in two parts, where it is generally expected that registration is done on the request of the registrant.
-Only in exceptional cases automatic activation by the registry should be done for a script, and such cases should remain minimal.
+RySG10 Analysis: This guideline is being reworded based on the suggestion.
+The second and third paragraphs are being removed.
+The guideline will be divided in two parts.
+The first part will relay that it is generally expected that registration is done on the request of the registrant.
+The second part will suggest that only in exceptional cases automatic activation by the registry should be done for a script, and such cases should remain minimal.
 RySG11: The first sentence of draft guideline 15 is confusing as it is not clear if the guideline refers to cross-TLD tables of the same Registry or to a single same TLD.
 The recommendation may not be workable as one Registry may have two or more TLDs in the same script but directed at different languages where variants must be handled differently.
 Likewise, two TLDs, one script-based and the other language-based, in the same script may have different variant tables.
 It seems that the only viable interpretation is that the draft guideline refers to one single TLD, in which case this should be clarified in the guideline.

 RySG11 Analysis: The WG intended to do it for IDN tables across the same script for a specific TLD.
 The recommendation will be updated to clarify that this be done “for a particular TLD”.